w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ### Availability

-Tendermint will safely halt (or come to a deadlock) if more than 1/3 of the validator set goes offline.
+Tendermint will safely halt if more than 1/3 of the validator set goes offline.

+Similarly GRANDPA will stop finalizing blocks if more than 1/3 of the validator set cannot be reached, however blocks will continue to be produced with BABE.

 ### Finality